Natasha Bedingfield

 Natasha Anne Bedingfield (born 26 November 1981) is a British singer and songwriter.
 She released her debut studio album, Unwritten, in 2004, which contained primarily up-tempo pop songs and was influenced by R&B music.
 It enjoyed international success with more than 2.3 million copies sold worldwide.
 Bedingfield received a Grammy Award nomination for Best Female Pop Vocal Performance for the title track "Unwritten", and at the 2005 and 2006 Brit Awards, she was nominated for Best British Female Artist.
 Unwritten also produced her only UK number one, "These Words".

 Her second studio album, N.B.
 (2007), yielded the UK top 10 singles "I Wanna Have Your Babies" and "Soulmate".
-N.B. was not released in North America, but six tracks from it were included with seven new ones and released in 2008 under the name Pocketful of Sunshine, with the singles "Love Like This" and "Pocketful of Sunshine" earning success on the charts.
-In December 2010, Bedingfield released her third studio album in North America, Strip Me, with the song "Strip Me" charting on the US Billboard Hot 100 at 91.
+In North America, a heavily reworked reissue of the album was released in 2008 under the name Pocketful of Sunshine, which spawned the singles "Love Like This" and "Pocketful of Sunshine", the latter of which peaked at number 5 on the US Billboard Hot 100 and became her best-selling single in the United States.
+In December 2010, Bedingfield released her third studio album in North America, Strip Me.
 Bedingfield has sold over 10 million albums and 10 million singles worldwide, totalling over 20 million records worldwide.
 In 2012, VH1 ranked Bedingfield number 66 on the list of 100 Greatest Women in Music.

 Early life

-Natasha Anne Bedingfield was born in England to New Zealander parents and grew up both in London and Auckland, New Zealand.
-Later she attended Lynfield College.
+Natasha Anne Bedingfield was born in London, England, to New Zealand parents and grew up both in London and Auckland.
 When Bedingfield was a teenager, she and her siblings, Daniel and Nikola, formed a dance/electronic group, The DNA Algorithm.
 The group provided Bedingfield with the opportunity to explore different musical genres and expand her songwriting abilities.
 She provided vocals for the group which primarily performed dance-pop music about independence and empowerment, themes that would later be found in her own solo compositions.
 At age 14, Bedingfield sang vocals on Origins Refined Intricacy (Steelyard Records).

 Bedingfield attended a year at the University of Greenwich, where she studied psychology, then left to concentrate on singing and songwriting.
 At first, she recorded demos in the garages of friends who had recording studios, which she presented to record companies.
 In the early 2000s, Bedingfield composed, wrote and recorded songs for Hillsong Church UK.
 Her songs appeared on the live albums Blessed, Shout God's Fame and the children's album Jesus Is My Superhero by Hillsong Music Australia.